 I hope this will fix the error 34 issues.
 Let me know in the comment box if it works!

-Step 5: Update the firmware on your robot vacuum.
+Step 5: Update the firmware on your robot vacuum

 - First, open the iRobot Home app.